Skip to content

 Potential for back-and-forth - There can be a lot of back-and-forth between you and the person upstream from you on what’s acceptable, making it slower to get billings in.

-Lack of flexibility - While construction accounting software is making it less difficult to customize forms like the G702 and G703, it’s easy to make errors that could lead to discrepancies in billing.
+Lack of flexibility - While construction accounting software is making it easier to customize forms like the G702 and G703, it’s easy to make errors that could lead to discrepancies in billing.
 What’s more, you’ll need to get approval from the owner or GC if you want to customize these forms in your billing software.
 As well, the software may not be an exact type of AIA, but close to the G702 and G703.

 Different location requirements - Depending on where you work, you might be subject to specific requirements around notarization or validation when submitting forms.